U.S. Route 167: Abbeville to Lafayette

 From the south, US 167 begins at an intersection with LA 14 Bus.
 (Port Street) in the Vermilion Parish city of Abbeville, located in southern Louisiana.
 The route heads north on Park Avenue, an undivided four-lane thoroughfare, and crosses mainline LA 14 (West Summers Drive).
 US 167 travels due north from Abbeville and becomes a divided four-lane highway on a wide right-of-way upon entering rural surroundings.
 The highway will repeat this pattern throughout the majority of its distance in Louisiana.
 Passing through Maurice, US 167 has a brief concurrency with LA 92.
 The highway then curves to the northeast and crosses into Lafayette Parish.

 US 167 enters the suburban outgrowth of Lafayette and crosses the city limits just beyond a junction with LA 733 (East Broussard Road).
-The highway, locally known as Johnston Street, becomes a busy commercial corridor near the Acadiana Mall and intersects several major thoroughfares on the southwest side of town, including LA 3073 (Ambassador Caffery Parkway) and LA 3025 (College Road).
-Nearing the downtown area, US 167 passes the University of Louisiana at Lafayette, located at a junction with US 90 Bus./LA 182 (University Avenue).
-The route turns northwest onto the Evangeline Thruway, a one-way pair, and overlaps US 90 for about ten blocks.
-This short stretch represents the only non-freeway six-lane portion of US 167 in Louisiana.
-On the north side of town, the highway passes through a cloverleaf interchange with I-10 at exit 103, connecting with Baton Rouge to the east and Lake Charles to the west.
-This interchange also marks the southern terminus of I-49.
+The highway, locally known as Johnston Street, becomes a busy commercial corridor near the Acadiana Mall and intersects several major thoroughfares on the southwest side of town, including LA 3073 (Ambassador Caffery Parkway).

+Prior to 2022, US 167 passed the University of Louisiana at Lafayette, located at a junction with US 90 Bus./LA 182 (University Avenue) and turned northwest onto the Evangeline Thruway, a one-way pair, and overlapped US 90 for about ten blocks.
+That year, US 167 was rerouted onto North College Road, Bertrand Drive, and the northernmost section of Ambassador Caffery Parkway, where it intersects US 90 before intersecting I-10.
+The highway then runs concurrently with I-10 for approximately three miles before reaching a cloverleaf interchange with I-49 at exit 103.
+This interchange also marks the end of the I-10 concurrence as well as the southern terminus of I-49.
+The portion of the Evangeline Thruway between US 90 and I-10 previously signed as US 167 is now signed as LA 182.